HoweChen/githubPractice/readme.txt

 Now I am adding a simple line for testing the cache feature.

 I am adding a new branch called dev

+creating a new branch is quick AND simple